 Commenters are correct that under Federal hazmat law, PHMSA has the discretion to increase registration fees for both small and large businesses.
-As explained in the NPRM, PHMSA considered several alternatives for increasing the funds available for the HMEP grants program.
+As Start Printed Page 15616explained in the NPRM, PHMSA considered several alternatives for increasing the funds available for the HMEP grants program.
 One option was to increase the fee for all businesses offering for transportation or transporting the covered hazardous materials.
 Another option was to maintain the fee for small businesses and not-for-profit organizations while adjusting the fee for larger businesses.
 PHMSA continues to believe that this second option is the best approach for meeting our overall objectives for both the registration and HMEP programs.
 Although there are exceptions, small businesses and not-for-profit organizations generally offer for transportation or transport fewer and smaller hazardous materials shipments as compared to larger companies.
 Raising the registration fee only for other-than-small businesses rather than for all businesses correlates the fee structure to the level of risk associated with shipments offered for transportation and transported by larger companies.
 Moreover, increasing the registration fees only for other-than-small businesses will affect significantly fewer entities and will affect entities that can more easily absorb the increase.
 PHMSA has received approximately 41,000 registrations for the 2008-2009 registration year, and expects approximately the same number for 2009-2010.
 Small businesses or not-for-profit organizations make up 83%, or 35,025 of the registrants, while large businesses make up 17%, or 6,975 of the registrants.

 Since the registration program was first established, PHMSA has considered, and rejected, methods for apportioning registration fees among registrants according to various approximations of the risk imposed.
 For example, in Docket No. HM-208B, there were overwhelming objections to basing registration fees on risk factors such as the hazard characteristics of specific classes of materials and the consequences of a release during transportation; the quantity of materials shipped or transported, including the type and size of containers (including vehicles); and the number of shipments offered or transported.
 The agency concluded that trying to distinguish among distinct levels of risk would require the imposition of a complicated system that would necessarily involve significant recordkeeping burdens on the regulated public (60 FR 5822).
 PHMSA remains convinced that even the simplest of the suggested alternative fee structures would impose significant cost burdens.
 As a further example, the creation of a third level based on a “waiver” for registrants that do not meet the criteria for a small business but engage in limited hazardous materials activities could impose a greater expense on the registrant to maintain the necessary records to prove its level of activity than the cost of the registration fee.
 PHMSA believes that the current two-tiered fee schedule based on SBA criteria is the most equitable, simple, and enforceable method for determining and collecting registration fees.
 The two-tiered fee schedule distributes registration fees according to a well-established measurement of business size and ensures the collection of sufficient funds to support the HMEP grants program at an enhanced level.